Skip to content

 LFM2.5 family

-All LFM2.5 models run with a 32k-token context window.
+LFM2.5 models run with a 32k-token context window, except the 2.6B, which is run at the full 128k its model card documents.
 Recommended sampling parameters are baked into each MlxModel.agentParameters entry so you can pass them straight through.

 Model Kind approx. size Notes